bhagmuniverse/lendingclub/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## Purpose
-- This case study aims to identify the risky loan applicants using the EDA approachso that such loans can be reduced thereby cutting down the amount of creditloss.
+- This case study aims to identify the risky loan applicants using the EDA approach so that such loans can be reduced thereby cutting down the amount of credit loss.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->